 Examples

-- Visa partners with Uber Eats to offer more sustainable packaging for takeaways.
+1. Visa partnered with Uber Eats to offer more sustainable packaging for takeaways.

-- GoPro and Red Bull team up for the “Red Bull Stratos” event, filming Felix Baumgartner’s skydive from the stratosphere.
-The brands also form a global partnership, with GoPro being Red Bull’s exclusive camera and content partner.
+2. GoPro and Red Bull collaborated on the “Red Bull Stratos” event, filming Felix Baumgartner’s skydive from the stratosphere.
+The brands also formed a global partnership, with GoPro being Red Bull’s exclusive camera and content partner.

 Same-Company Co-Branding

-This type of co-branding is more of a special case.
-Same-company co-branding means that a company uses its established brand name to introduce new products or services.
-One example is Courtyard by Mariott.
-In this case, the Courtyard hotel chain benefits from Mariott’s brand name and image.
+This type of co-branding is a special case.
+In same-company co-branding, a company uses its established brand name to introduce new products or services.

 Benefits of Co-branding